Under Colorado law, mortgage fraud is a type of theft involving

 Mortgages are complex transactions that involve multiple individuals, businesses, and institutions.
 This includes the owner of the real estate property, the potential buyer, land the lender or lenders.
 Participants in possible mortgage fraud may include anyone involved in the lending or purchasing process, including:

 - The borrower.
-This is the party who initially receives the money from the mortgage loan.
+This is the party that initially receives the money from the mortgage loan.
 The borrower is generally the same as the buyer, but in some cases of mortgage fraud, it is not.

 - The seller.
-This is the party who is looking to sell a piece of property.
+This is the party that is looking to sell a piece of property.
 The seller is generally the owner of the property.
 However, in many cases of mortgage fraud, though, the alleged seller does not own the property.

 - The lender.
 This is usually a bank or financial institution that provides the money for the mortgage loan and gives it to the borrower.
 Sometimes, the lender is a so-called “warehouse lender.”
 Warehouse lenders provide the money for the mortgage loan and give it to the borrower, but then sell the rights to the loan to other investors.